Introduction

 What is Portainer?

-Portainer is a container management tool designed to facilitate working with Docker containers.
-With Portainer, users control multiple Docker environments from a single web UI.
+Portainer is a container management tool designed to facilitate working with containerized applications.
+With Portainer, users manage multiple Docker container environments from a single web UI.

-While Portainer is primarily designed for Docker, it supports orchestration platforms such as Docker Swarm, Azure ACI, and Kubernetes.
+While Portainer was primarily designed for Docker, its latest versions support orchestration platforms such as Docker Swarm, Azure ACI, and Kubernetes.
 Portainer's server-agent architecture allows for its simple integration into a Kubernetes cluster.

 The diagram above illustrates how Portainer integrates with Kubernetes.
 The server instance resides on the Kubernetes master node.
 Furthermore, each cluster node has an agent instance that enables Portainer to control it.